I-AM-PRASHANT-VERMA/MovieLens-100k-Recommendation-System-/README.md

-The tuning significantly enhanced the ranking quality for top-N recommendations, though precision@5 and recall@5 remain low, indicating potential for further optimization (e.g., GridSearchCV or hybrid models).
+The tuning significantly enhanced the ranking quality for top-N recommendations, making them more relevant to users, though there’s still room for improvement.
-🏆 Achievements

-Built a functional recommendation system that delivers personalized movie suggestions. 🎉 Created a user-friendly Flask web app for easy interaction. 🌐 Improved recommendation quality through hyperparameter tuning, increasing precision@5 from 0.24% to 6.3%. 📈 Developed a robust codebase with error handling, logging, and modularity. 💻

 🚀 How to Run